pursuit-commit/pursuit-blackstone-takehome/README.md

 ## Submission Guidelines

-- We think this challenge would take ~7 hours to complete, so allocate your time appropriately.
+- We think this challenge would take ~8 hours to complete, so allocate your time appropriately.
-- You must submit your solution no later than **Monday, May 31st at 11:59pm.**
+- You must submit your solution no later than **Sunday November 5th at 11:59pm**
 - Include a README.md file with instructions on how to run your project.
-- Submit your code compressed in a zip file using the [submission form](https://docs.google.com/forms/d/e/1FAIpQLSeY0nBqtXTV06b2CmAreHLJzVHlG0cQHUx9g1RKPYer0hNVVQ/viewform?usp=sf_link)
+- Submit your code compressed in a zip file using the [submission form](https://forms.gle/GxHdHfz5WiqBhUJD8)
   - Make sure to remove your `node_modules/` folder before compressing
-- For any questions reach out to @Alejo in the [Pursuit Core Workspace](https://pursuit-core.slack.com/)
+- For any questions reach out to @Michael Law in the [Pursuit Core Workspace](https://pursuit-core.slack.com/)